-While in popular terminology "air" is often conflated with "oxygen," air actually consists of oxygen and a mixture of other gases, such as methane and carbon dioxide.
+While in popular terminology "air" is often conflated with "oxygen," air actually consists of oxygen and a mixture of other gases, such as nitrogen, methane and carbon dioxide.
 In fact, every breath you take contains methane, a gas that could kill you if breathe too much of it.
 In addition to supplying the oxygen you need to survive, air is an important part of several essential cycles that also make life on Earth possible.

 Air and the Water Cycle

 While the oceans contain most of the planet's water, water also exists as ice and water vapor.
 Air is important because it helps water move between these states in a process scientists call the water cycle.
 Heated by the sun, surface water evaporates into the air and becomes water vapor.
 As temperatures drop, water vapor forms clouds as it condenses.
 Clouds return water to the ground in the form of rain, sleet or snow.
 Because clouds move, they often transport water to locations far from where the water originated.
 The water cycle ensures that life around the planet receives the water it needs.
 It also helps replenish lakes, rivers and other waterways.